Citation, DOI, disclosures and article data

 At the time the article was created Matt A. Morgan had no recorded disclosures.View Matt A. Morgan's current disclosures

-Infectious mononucleosis (also known as glandular fever) is the term for infection with Epstein-Barr Virus (EBV).
-The infection classically occurs in teenagers and young adults.
-It usually is diagnosed clinically supported by serum testing, but also may have suggestive imaging findings.
+Infectious mononucleosis (also known as glandular fever) is the term for infection with Epstein-Barr virus (EBV).
+The infection classically occurs in teenagers and young adults, hence its popular name kissing disease.
+It is usually a clinical diagnosis, with confirmation by serum testing, but may have suggestive findings on imaging.

 It was originally called "mononucleosis" after abnormal mononuclear cells were found in patients with the clinical syndrome.

-- generalised lymphadenopathy, including cervical lymphadenopathy
+generalized lymphadenopathy, including cervical lymphadenopathy

 Treatment and prognosis

 Symptomatic therapy is usually sufficient.
 Athletes are encouraged to discontinue sports during the acute phase (<3-4 weeks) to lower the risk of splenic rupture 2.
-Although rare myocarditis and CNS infections are possible complications 4.

 Imaging differential diagnoses include: